 8. Use technology to simplify the whole process

-From using data about your products to automatically create collections based on colour, price or season to creating a 3d mockup of your store, there are lots of visual merchandising and retail planning software tools out there to help make your VM efforts more efficient and less time-consuming (like MockShop).
+From using data about your products to automatically create collections based on color, price or season to creating a 3d mockup of your store, there are lots of Visual Merchandising and retail planning software tools out there to help make your VM efforts more efficient and less time-consuming (like MockShop).

 9. Tell stories through your displays

 A story can be abstracted into four distinct elements: who, what, why and where.
 Use the concept of storytelling in your displays to capture the imagination and excitement of shoppers.